Hesh-k/Do-IT/README.md

 # Do-IT

-This is a small weekend project created to learn about basic CRUD operations.
+This is a small weekend project that created to learn about dynamic content creation using js.
 It is a simple to-do list application that allows users to manage their tasks.

 ## Features

 - Add new tasks
-- Edit existing tasks
 - Mark tasks as completed
 - Delete tasks
 - View all tasks